e271828e/Flight.jl/docs/notes/design/framework_spec.md

 is a terminally errored session in place of a clean stop.

 **Disposition.** The `Simulation` ends in a terminal status — `stopped` vs.
 `errored` — with the exception retrievable.
-A synchronous [unattended run](#g-unattended-run) rethrows after the shutdown tail completes, so CI fails honestly; an interactive session logs the rendered error and surfaces the status through the control plane and GUI.
+A synchronous [unattended run](#g-unattended-run) (a run with empty staging and no snapshot readers) rethrows after the shutdown tail completes, so CI fails honestly; an interactive session logs the rendered error and surfaces the status through the control plane and GUI.

 **The nonfinite check.** Divergence is not termination: dynamics that blow up (ground penetration, an unstable gain) produce NaNs that defeat guards — NaN